nrstillman/nrstillman.github.io/index.md

 # Namid R. Stillman

-My personal homepage, including early writings on topics of interest or to better understand a series of connected concepts.
+My personal homepage, including writings on topics of interest.
 This is under constant development, and should not be treated as reference material.
-Note that all writings are my own work and are not constructed using artificial generative models.
+Note that all writings are my own work and are not constructed using generative models (except my internal one).

 ## General